 Musicians of the Nile

-Discovered in 1975 by Alain Weber, who has been their artistic director ever since, the Musicians of the Nile is a group whose talent has always included some of the greatest figures of the Upper Egyptian tradition - among them, Metqal Qenawi Metqal, Shamandi Tewfiq Metqal and Muhammed Murad Mejali, all three of them members of the famous Mataqil clan of musicians.
+Discovered in 1975 by Alain Weber, who has been their artistic director ever since, the Musicians of the Nile is a group whose talent has always included some of the greatest figures of the Upper Egyptian tradition -- among them, Metqal Qenawi Metqal, Shamandi Tewfiq Metqal and Muhammed Murad Mejali, all three of them members of the famous Mataqil clan of musicians.

-They were a part of the first WOMAD (World of Music Arts and Dance) in 1983, which brought World music to international attention.
-Their recording for the music of the Last Temptation of Christ and the album Passion brought them to the attention of Peter Gabriel and Real World Records.
+They were a part of the first WOMAD (World of Music Arts and Dance) festival in 1983, which brought world music to international attention.
+Their recording for the music of Martin Scorsese's "Last Temptation of Christ" and its soundtrack album Passion brought them to the attention of Peter Gabriel and Real World Records.

 The film "Latcho Drom," directed by Tony Gatlif, which traces the great musical voyage of the Gypsies from India to Spain, has made even more listeners aware that the Musicians of the Nile are a part of the Gypsy tradition.